JS Button field

 Getting Started

-Also, knowledge of JavaScript and/or jQuery (opens new window) is required to author your own functions.
-This extension does all the work behind the scenes to trigger your custom functions, but to accomplish anything when the buttons are clicked, you'll need to be able to author your own code.
+Knowledge of JavaScript and/or jQuery (opens new window) is required to author your own functions.
+This extension does all the work behind the scenes to trigger your custom functions, but to achieve anything when the buttons are clicked, you'll need to be able to author your own code.

 # Arguments